-1) Identify common indications for intraoperative frozen section evaluation of surgical specimens.

-2) Recognize the role of the surgical pathologist in triaging surgical specimens for ancillary studies such as cytogenetics, flow cytometry, and microbial cultures.

-3) Perform gross dissections of simple surgical specimens (e.g., appendices, gallbladders) with direct supervision.

-4) Develop differential diagnoses for surgical pathology and cytopathology cases during slide preview sessions.

-5) Define the cytologic features of low-grade and high-grade dysplasia, as seen in the routine Pap test.

-6) Explain the core cytologic features that are suggestive of malignancy.

-7) Perform a successful ultrasound-guided fine needle aspiration biopsy using the Phantom training device.

-8) Indicate potential sites for a primary malignancy, based on the pattern of cytokeratin 7 and 20 expression of a metastatic tumor focus.
+- Identify common indications for intraoperative frozen section evaluation of surgical specimens.
+1. - Recognize the role of the surgical pathologist in triaging surgical specimens for ancillary studies such as cytogenetics, flow cytometry, and microbial cultures. - 3.
+Perform gross dissections of simple surgical specimens (e.g., appendices, gallbladders) with direct supervision. - 4.
+Develop differential diagnoses for surgical pathology and cytopathology cases during slide preview - 5.
+Define the cytologic features of low-grade and high-grade dysplasia, as seen in the routine Pap test. - 6.
+Explain the core cytologic features that are suggestive of malignancy. - Perform a successful ultrasound-guided fine needle aspiration biopsy using the Phantom training device.
+7. - 8.
+Indicate potential sites for a primary malignancy, based on the pattern of cytokeratin 7 and 20 expression of a metastatic tumor focus.